noi-techpark/odh-docs/source/applist.rst

   suburban bus lines can be shown, and for each bus can be shown the next few stops and an estimate of the arrival time.

-* https://map.clean-roads.eu/ One of the CLEAN-ROADS project outcomes, this web site shows real-time data of the meteorological stations that are situated along public streets.
+* https\://map.clean-roads.eu/ This web page was one of the CLEAN-ROADS project outcomes, which presented real-time data of the meteorological stations that situated along public streets.

 .. _alpha-stage-apps: